tdp2-2c-2019/myhealthapp-backend/README.md

 ## Run locally

-A local server of postgresql should be running
+A local server of postgresql should be running under postgres://$USER:@localhost:5432/postgres

 ```bash
 npm run dev